Services or Intangible Property

 Quantitative Analyses, such as Discounted Cash Flow, Replacement or Replication Cost Methods require a thorough analysis.
 When applying such methods, critical parameters and assumptions ought to be carefully identified and justified, based on external, unbiased references.
 It is recommended to test the sensitivity of the results to alternatives values of key variables impacting the valuation results.

-Mr. Monsenego is a Partner in Tax Law at Gowling WLG in Paris.
 Mr. Madelpuech is a Principal within the Transfer Pricing Practice of NERA Economic Consulting in Paris.
-They may be contacted at:
+He may be contacted at:

 Reproduced with permission from Transfer Pricing Forum, 07 TPTPFU 82.
 Copyright R 2017 by The Bureau of National Affairs, Inc. (800-372-1033) http://www.bna.com.